Tonya Mead, PhD, MBA, M.Ed, School Psychologist, CHFI, CFE

-Many say that most learning takes place in formal educational settings.
+Many say (not now on account of school closures due to the Coronavirus Pandemic.
+Anyway, traditionally most learning has taken takes place in formal educational settings.
 However, Albert Bandura’s Social Learning Theory posits that most learning takes place in informal settings such as where we live, play and work.
 We learn acceptable societal behaviors by observing others through our relationships with others.

 - Impeachment hearings

 In particular, how might we reduce the harmful affects of chaos, calamity and confusion in our household?
 Maybe we should hope that our children will imitate and strive to emulate people they love (parents), admire (role models), or aspire to follow (idols and heroes).
 Bandura theorized that children (and adults as well):

 By the way, if you need additional help managing your emotions while managing the needs of your family and work place, please consider reading and downloading my free e-books.
 Coping with Stress and/or Anger Management.

 Now back to the article, as parents, educators and administrators, why would we want to do so?
 Chaos creates even more chaos.
 Also, a recent research study found that teens may become particularly distressed at the sound of maternal yelling and criticism.
 Additionally, a University of Pittsburgh study determined that yelling at a teen can have the same negative effects (higher risks of depression, aggression) as physical discipline.
 We can help create peace in our household for these reasons: